spress/spress.yosymfony.com/src/content/docs/pagination.md

 Attributes:

 * `generator`: contains the name of the generator, in this case `pagination`.
-* `provier`: The descriptor for the provider of the items (collection) to be paginated.
+* `provider`: The descriptor for the provider of the items (collection) to be paginated.
 `site.posts` is the default value.
 If you have a custom collection, for example `events`, this value would be`site.events`.
 * `max_page`: The maximum number of item per page.
 Default value is `5`.